 You have up to 120 days from the date of invitation to submit a complete profile.
 It should contain all supporting documents like:

-your net worth reports, and
+Your net worth reports, and

-a detailed business plan.
+A detailed business plan.

 BONUS STEP: Apply for Canada PR

 After fulfilling the terms and conditions of your performance agreement, you must submit a final report to the BC PNP.
-Based on the report and the evaluation of your performance agreement, you may be nominated by BC PNP for permanent residence.
+Based on the report and the evaluation of your performance agreement, you may be nominated by the BC PNP for permanent residence.
 It may take upto four months for the assessment process to complete.

 With a successful provincial nomination in hand, you may apply to Immigration, Refugees, and Citizenship Canada (IRCC) for Canada PR.

 Addressing Most Common Concerns – BC PNP EI-Regional Pilot

 CanApprove is an expert immigration agency registered with the Immigration Consultants of Canada Regulatory Council (ICCRC).
 Over the last two decades, we have assisted eligible economic-class immigrants such as entrepreneurs, investors, foreign skilled/semi-skilled workers, international students, and their family members to migrate to Canada.